The Hungerford Mansion Will Be 200 Years Old In 2025

 The fireplace of black marble was the first of its kind to appear in the village of Watertown.
 It was brought from down state in a wagon over the corduroy roads.
 One feature is that there are fireplaces in every room in the house.
 The broad chimneys themselves, which balance each other across the roof top, are considered rare in this day when so many of the houses of this type have been torn down or modified.

-Few changes occurred over the years, though Mrs. Hungerford had the side wing added in 1850 which, with its many windows, was later used as a sun room.
+Few changes occurred over the years, though Mrs. Hungerford had the side wing added in 1850, later used as a sun room with many windows.

 Orville Hungerford was twice president of the village of Watertown, first in 1823-24 and the second from 1834-36.
-During the second term, he would also serve as president of Jefferson County National Bank from 1834-45, between terms of Micah Sterling and Norris Woodruff.
-The bank was actually known as the Jefferson County Bank during that time, owing its name change to the 1865 legislation of the National Bank act.
-Orville Hungerford also served as congressman in 1842 and again in 1844, later becoming the chairman of the Ways and Means committee.
+During the second term, he would also serve as president of Jefferson County National Bank from 1834-45, between the terms of Micah Sterling and Norris Woodruff.
+The bank was actually known as the Jefferson County Bank during that time, owing its name change to the 1865 legislation of the National Bank Act.
+Orville Hungerford also served as congressman in 1842 and again in 1844, later becoming the Ways and Means Committee chairman.

-Through all the other endeavors, Hungerford would remain the dutiful president of the Watertown and Rome Rail Road.
-Unfortunately, he would pass away April 4, 1851 at the age of 60, just several months shy of seeing the first train of his line come to Watertown.
-The new train depot behind Hotel Woodruff not yet completed, the train would stop at the foot of Stone Street at Watertown Junction later that year.
+Hungerford would remain the dutiful Watertown and Rome Rail Road president through all the other endeavors.
+Unfortunately, he would pass away on April 4, 1851, at the age of 60, just several months shy of seeing the first train of his line come to Watertown.
+The new train depot behind Hotel Woodruff was not yet completed, the train would stop at the foot of Stone Street at Watertown Junction later that year.

 Elizabeth Porter “Betsey” Stanley Hungerford, wife of Orville and married since 1813, would apparently continue to live in the Hungerford mansion until her death in 1861.
 Afterward, Frances E. Hungerford, who never married, and her brother, Orville, and his wife, Emma E. Todd Hungerford, continued to live in the residence.
 Orville (and his sister Frances) would both pass away in 1902, but Orville’s daughter, Grace C. Hungerford Seiple, remained until her death in 1917.

-According to the Watertown Daily Times, in May of 1921, Grace’s husband, George H. Seiple, executor of Frances’s estate conveyed that estate’s interest in the property to Mrs. Helen Cooper Hungerford Woolworth – though the Times later mentioned it being purchased by Helen’s husband, Leland, so that it would remain in the Hungerford family as Helen was the elder Orville Hungerford’s granddaughter.
-Leland, a distance cousin of Frank W. Woolworth, would partner with Michael J. Hardiman in a furniture bearing their names for a number of years on Court Street.
+According to the Watertown Daily Times, in May of 1921, Grace’s husband, George H. Seiple, executor of Frances’s estate, conveyed that estate’s interest in the property to Mrs. Helen Cooper Hungerford Woolworth – though the Times later mentioned it being purchased by Helen’s husband, Leland so that it would remain in the Hungerford family as Helen was the elder Orville Hungerford’s granddaughter.
+Leland, a distant cousin of Frank W. Woolworth, would partner with Michael J. Hardiman in furniture bearing their names for a number of years on Court Street.